lightstep/opentelemetry-prometheus-sidecar/README.md

 parameter values, with one exception.
 Configurations that support a map from string to string, including both request headers and resource attributes, are combined from both sources.

+#### Startup safety

+The sidecar waits until Prometheus finishes its first scrape(s) to begin processing the WAL, to ensure that target information is available before the sidecar tries loading its metadata cache.

+This information is obtained through the Prometheus `api/v1/status/config` endpoint.
+The sidecar will log which intervals it is waiting for during startup.
+When using very long scrape intervals, raise the `--startup.timeout` setting so the sidecar will wait long enough to begin running.

 #### Validation errors